 Resolution and Research Brief

-To help you with your cases, the Coolidge Foundation will also prepare and post here a research brief.
+To help you with your cases, the Coolidge Foundation has prepared a research brief that you can download here.
 The research brief is intended to clarify the topic and help you get started with your case preparation.
 You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own research and case-writing.
 You are not limited to the arguments and sources in the brief.
-It will also be posted here in February.

 You will begin the day with a seminar on the debate topic delivered by a subject matter expert.
 Then you and your partner will debate against other teams in multiple rounds throughout the day, getting a chance to argue both sides of the resolution.
 We ask that you find a partner in advance and and register as a team.
 If you do not have a debate partner, you may register solo and we will attempt to pair you with another solo debater, but we cannot guarantee that there will be someone to match you with.